 Some causes for insomnia after deployment include:

 Environmental change.
 On deployment, you learned how to maintain wakefulness for extended periods of time.
 It was also very important to be alert or on-guard at night.
 It takes the body some time to change this pattern.
 You may listen for noises at night or feel uncomfortable with silence.
-Your body has to re-learn how to wind down and let go at night.
+Your body has to re-learn how to wind down and relax at night.

 Alcohol use.
 It can be tempting to use alcohol to make it easier to fall asleep.
 However, alcohol actually disrupts later stages of sleep.
-This causes a person to wake up during the night, and feel less rested in the morning.
+This causes a person to wake up during the night and feel less rested in the morning.

 Feeling isolated and low.
 Relationships with family and friends may be different now that you have returned from deployment.
 You may feel as though you do not fit in.
 You may want to avoid this feeling by going to bed later than your partner, sleeping in later in the morning, or spending more time in bed.
-This can disrupt the sleep cycle, and make it hard to sleep as well.
+This can disrupt the sleep cycle and make it hard to sleep as well.
 Insomnia can also be a symptom and a cause of depression.

 Unwanted memories and nightmares.
 It is normal to have unwanted thoughts, memories, and nightmares after returning from a combat zone.
 Nightmares are unpleasant and may make you dread going to sleep.
 Over time, this dread can lead to insomnia.

 Chronic insomnia can also be made worse by behavior, lifestyle, and other factors such as:

 Spending excessive time in bed awake, trying hard to sleep